 You have options, and both serve a different purpose.

-You can check a website's rankings, you can focus on a keyword's history, and you can research other domains/URL.
+You can check a website's past rankings, you search a keyword's history (of the domains that ranked for it), and you can research other domains/URL.

 We've been tracking SERPs (search engine results pages) for millions of keywords over the past 13+ years.
 That has also given us results for millions of websites that rank for those keywords.
 When you search a keyword or a domain, you can see specific ranking history plotted against every major update that Google has made to its algorithm.

 Here's what you can see with each one.

 As shown above in item #2, you can check any website's rankings.
 This is a helpful competitive strategy.
 It's also useful for researching a potential new client or checking your own website's past rankings over time.